burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Probably, it's worthwhile to highlight some downside of interpretable languages:

 1. The interpreter parses the program's text (source code) line by line (that is represented in text form or extremely high-level instructions).
 It is highly inefficient from the start even to execute such high-level code.
-As a consequence, Interpretable languages provide algorithms in practice can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code (and such examples exists).
+As a consequence, Interpretable languages provide algorithms in practice that can be even up to 50'000 times slower in computing than highly optimized C/C++/ASM code (and such examples exist).
 The interpreter is the worst possible that can be for execution time from all possible three choices for converting source code into the software: (Interpreter, Just In Time compiler, and Compiler).

     > For a concrete example, please look at Lecture 1 from [6-172.
 Performance Engineering of Software Systems at MIT](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/) with Prof. [Charles E. Leiserson](https://people.csail.mit.edu/cel/).
 The overview of that course is also available here: [About Performance Engineering course 6.172 at MIT](https://burlachenkok.github.io/About-Compute-Performance-Optimization-at-MIT/).

 2. Interpretable languages do not provide subtle interfaces to Operating Systems such as [POSIX API](https://pubs.opengroup.org/onlinepubs/009695399/idx/index.html), [Windows API](https://docs.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) or other OS-dependent APIs.
 It provides bindings for API that the team that developed the interpreter had time to finish, and they are provided in a highly simplified form.

 3. To some extent, interpreters provide portability in the source code for user space applications.
 Still, it comes with the cost of reducing the number of possible calls to OS.
 Creating portability at the source code level between different OS is a big thing, and people thought about that in the past.
 The problem understanding led to the creation of [POSIX](https://en.wikipedia.org/wiki/POSIX), which was a way to provide portability between different OS via the standardization of many everyday routines for OS API itself.
 If the goal is portability between different OS, more correctly is to solve it via standardization of API to OS.
-Creating extra software layers, especially in the form of interpreters, which can not be eliminated during runime, is a suboptimal decision if speed or memory matters.
+Creating extra software layers, especially in the form of interpreters, which can not be eliminated during run time, is a suboptimal decision if speed or memory matters.

 4. During work with interpretable languages, you don't have a real interface to work with the devices' memory inside the computer and devices in general in all possible ways provided by OS.
-In fact you do not even have enough tools to precisely handle just the usual *virtual memory* in your **own process**.
+You do not even have enough tools to precisely handle just the usual *virtual memory* in your **own process**.

 5. The interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython (https://github.com/python/cpython).
-It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but implementation of your algorithms, system is suboptimal from execution time standpoint (Of course provided you have need skills to implement need functionality on your own).
+It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but the implementation of your algorithms, and system is suboptimal from an execution time standpoint (Of course provided you have the skills to implement the functionality on your own).

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.

 7. Uncontrollable memory allocations in a program that should execute and live in OS for a long time and during runtime require extra memory allocation - which may lead to memory fragmentation and other memory problems.
 In Python, you don't have control over the memory in your application.
 These uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.

-8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language, because for performing such optimization you should have a compiler.
+8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
 The elimination of the compiler stage will make this optimization and other [code optimization](#code-optimization) executed during compile-time impossible for user-defined algorithms.

 9. During creating multithread implementation, you should be careful about memory fences (memory barriers or memory fences are used to enforce ordering constraints of executed instruction in a superscalar processor before and after memory barrier/fence), synchronization, data races, atomic operations, absence of storing some objects in registers via volatile qualifier (which is absent in Python language).
 In reality, the implementation of interpreters is typically highly leveraged into existing C or C++ libraries because creating such modules of functionality in an interpreter by itself is not effective.
 However, it is not true that all C and C++ libraries are thread-safe.
 And so, creating a true multithreading environment inside an interpreter can be tricky.
 If you want to learn more about how Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
 Do not get us wrong.
 Developers of the Python interpreter did their best, but the problem was not so easy in the first place.
 Once the Python interpreter resolves it, then at least you should observe speedup from this compute-bound example: